trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 * **Stock Adjustment**: An expense account to book any adjustment entry of stock/inventory.
 Generally comes at the same level of Cost of Goods Sold.
 * **Stock Received But Not Billed**: A temporary liability account which holds the value of stock received but not billed yet and used in Perpetual Inventory.
 * **Tax**: All tax accounts like VAT, TDS, GST, etc. come under this type.
-* **Temporary**: A Temporary account is useful for balancing incomes, expenses and nullifying them when shifting to ERPNext mid-year with outstanding accounting entries.
+* **Temporary**: A Temporary account is useful for balancing incomes, expenses and nullifying them when shifting to SOMA mid-year with outstanding accounting entries.